romeelk/cloudpolicy/Readme.md

 ## Cloud Governance with Cloud Custodian

-I have recently being doing some work around Governance and Compliance in Azure using Azure policy.
+I have recently being doing some work around governance and compliance in Azure using Azure policy.
 Azure policy is the out of the box policy engine that Microsoft provide as part of your Azure subscription.
 It uses a declarative syntax using JSON to define policies
 (security, audits and others) governing your compute, network and storage resources.
 Azure policy can be used to prevent resources from being provisioned if not compliant with a policy as a well as provding information on policy for governance and audit purposes as well.
-Please refer to the official documentation for further details:https://docs.microsoft.com/en-us/azure/governance/policy/overview
+Please refer to the official documentation for further details: https://docs.microsoft.com/en-us/azure/governance/policy/overview

 One of my friends who works in security and risk mentioned an open source tool called Cloud Custodian.
 Being interested in open source i decided to check it out.